htop-dev/htop/docs/styleguide.md

 Filenames for source code traditionally used camel-case naming with the first letter written in uppercase.
 The file extension is always lowercase.

-The only exception here is `htop.c` which is the main entrance point into the code.
+The only exceptions here are `htop.c` and `pcp-htop.c`, which contain the main entrance points into the code.

 Folders for e.g. platform-specific code or complex features spawning multiple files are written in lowercase, e.g. `linux`, `freebsd`, `zfs`.

 Inside files, the naming somewhat depends on the context.
-For functions names should include a camel-case prefix before the actual name, separated by an underscore.
+Function names should include a camel-case prefix before the actual name, separated by an underscore.
 While this prefix usually coincides with the module name, this is not required, yet strongly advised.
 One important exception to this rule are the memory management and the string utility functions from `XUtils.h`.